akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 | `notes`               | Information about the configuration and the reason for its activation. |
 | `notification_emails` | JSON array of email addresses of people to be notified when activation is complete.
 To send notification emails to multiple people, separate the individual email addresses by using commas:     <br /><br />`notification_emails = ["gstemp@akamai.com", "karim.nafir@mail.com"]` |

-> **Note**.
-If you’re running Akamai Terraform provider version 2.0.0 or later, the arguments available to you have changed.
-See the [akamai_appsec_activations](https://registry.terraform.io/providers/akamai/akamai/latest/docs/resources/appsec_activations) resource documentation for details.

 From here we can run `terraform plan` to verify our syntax, then run `terraform apply` to activate the security configuration.

 ------

-## <a id="hostname"></a>Add a hostname to a security configuration
+## Add a hostname to a security configuration

 Topics in this section:

 - [Return a collection of selectable hostnames](#return)
 - [Add a hostname to a security configuration](#addhost)